 feelings like these can trigger other distressing emotions that can trigger or worsen feelings of

 depression.
 Untreated, prolonged episodes of depression with comorbid paranoid personality disorder can increase the risk of self-harm and suicide dramatically.
 Although these are serious issues, they are treatable with therapy, anti-psychotic drugs, and support groups.

 Talking to someone or going to therapy, specifically cognitive behavioral therapy is highly effective for treating depression, stress-related disorders, and symptoms of PTSD.
 When someone struggles with different mental health disorders or substance abuse and mental health, they have a dual diagnosis.
 Dual diagnosis often requires a robust, integrated treatment program.
 Integrated treatment programs use specialists from different medical and therapeutic backgrounds to treat the patient as a team.
 This multidisciplinary team can include therapists and counselors, social workers, and physicians.
 Each specialist addresses the patient’s needs within their realm of expertise.

 Isolation in First Responders

 First responders who have been traumatized may feel isolated from the rest of the community.
+It is common for people with stress-related disorders to isolate themselves both mentally and physically from their loved ones.
 People struggling with mental health disorders may also feel stigmatized by society.
 It is easy for first responders with depression and trauma to isolate themselves from their social circle.
 Unfortunately, isolation can further feed symptoms of depression.
 For first responders specifically, joining a support group can help.
 They can share their experiences, progress, and concerns with a group of people who have walked in their shoes and are currently on the same path toward healing and recovery.

 Can TMS help first responders with depression?